benferch/realeaz.de/README.md

 This is the repository of my personal website.

-This Branch is currently work in progress, check out branch v2 for the branch that is used by my website.
+This branch is currently work in progress, check out branch v2 for the branch that is used by my website.